BMW 2 Series coupe

 It's worth considering BMW's servicing package, which costs £375 (£500 for M235i) and covers servicing costs for five years or 50,000 miles, whichever comes first.
 Not only is this good value but a full main BMW dealer service history will further enhance potential resale values.

 Interior & comfort

-The BMW 2 Series feels like a much more grown up car than the 1 Series coupe it replaces and the car is extremely comfortable, with a quiet cabin that takes the edge of long-distance motorway journeys.
-But, while the petrol engines are quiet, the diesels can sound harsh when accelerating.
+The BMW 2 Series feels more grown up than the 1 Series Coupe it replaces partly in thanks to a more relaxing and comfortable interior, which is great for long motorway journeys.
+Refinement is excellent, particularly in the quiet petrol models and when at a motorway cruise, but the diesels can sound harsh when accelerating.

 Practicality & boot space

 Four seats and an impressive boot, but watch your head in the back